Are You a Social Entrepreneur?

 Connecting all of these stories together is the overarching story of an organization called Ashoka.
 Ashoka, the creation of Bill Drayton, is a scouting organization, that finds the best of social innovators wherever they may be.
 Once found, Ashoka helps support these unusual people through stipends, and, more importantly, provides a network of like-minded individuals across the globe.

-Boorstein, in his book, How to Change the World, provides many clues to identifying or becoming an organization that is entrepreneurial and identifies the qualities of people who are social entrepreneurs.
+Boorstein, in his book, How to Change the World, provides many clues to identifying or becoming an organization that is entrepreneurial (similar to the organizations described in "Forces for Good" by Crutchfield and Grant) and identifies the qualities of people who are social entrepreneurs.

 Characteristics of Entrepreneurial Organizations